 I looked into buying a cargo-style van that would allow me to store tools and repair supplies more safely but found that I still did not have the room to house the building materials, such as plywood and lumber, that I routinely required.
 This would mean I would still have to travel across town to buy or pickup these items and transport them to the jobsite.
 Larger appliances would still require the use of a utility trailer.

-a tool shed on wheels.
+I dreamed of a tool shed on wheels.
 I wanted something that would allow me to keep what I needed on hand to fix nearly all the problems I could encounter in a day of repair calls as well as a vehicle that could move appliances easily so as to save my back.

 I looked at old bread delivery trucks but they never seemed be in very good condition.
 I looked at used moving trucks but these were far too long for the type of properties I would need to enter.
 I looked at old moving-van-style trucks but these were often in poor shape, although this may have just been my luck in finding them so.
 I looked at some small delivery trucks but many of them had air brakes, which I did not like, and many did not have a lift gate that would allow me to load and unload large appliances easily.